 - acknowledgement of paternity for a child born outside of a marriage

-- a valid official photo-ID (preferably passport, otherwise US-driver's license)
+- a valid official photo-ID (passport, German ID card or US-driver's license)

 - if you do not sign in your own name, but rather in the name of e.g. a company, a ward, etc. additional proof is required (original or notarized copies) that you are authorized to present the company/Person;